risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-sink-into.md

     ...
 ) FORMAT PLAIN ENCODE JSON;

-CREATE SINK orders_sink0 FROM orders_s0 INTO orders;
+CREATE SINK orders_sink0 INTO orders FROM orders_s0;
-CREATE SINK orders_sink1 FROM orders_s1 INTO orders;
+CREATE SINK orders_sink1 INTO orders FROM orders_s1;
 ```

 If you don't want one of the topics, you can drop it.